dekaulitz/MockyUp/README.md

 This `x-default` configuration when the request is not matched with other configuration `x-default` will rendering the responsse.

 ### How to integrate
 MockyUp will running as mock server and mock collection server.
-You can directly hit the MockypUp mocking endpoint for test mocking the response.
+MockyUp will check You can directly hit the MockypUp mocking endpoint for test mocking the response.
 ```
 http://[mockyup_hostname]/mocks/mocking/[mock_id]?path=[contract_endpoint]
 ```